Recent Articles

 The definition reads:

 "Class II asbestos work" means activities involving the removal of ACM which is not thermal system insulation or surfacing material.
-This includes, but is not limited to, the removal of asbestos-containing wallboard, floor tile and sheeting, roofing and siding shingles, and construction mastics.
+This includes, but is not limited to, the removal of asbestos-containing wallboard, floor tile and sheeting, roofing and siding shingles, and construction mastic.

 Note that removal of asbestos-containing wallboard is an activity involving the removal of asbestos-containing material (ACM) which is not surfacing material.
 In actuality, the wallboard itself seldom contains asbestos.
 The asbestos is usually in joint compound, spackling compound, and tape used to produce a smooth wall surface.
 Therefore, joint compound is by definition not surfacing material.